authrocket/authrocket-ruby/README.md

 # AuthRocket

-[AuthRocket](http://authrocket.com/) provides Auth as a Service, making it quick and easy to add signups, logins, a full user management UI, and much more to your app.
+[AuthRocket](https://authrocket.com/) provides Auth as a Service, making it quick and easy to add signups, logins, social auth, a full user management UI, and much more to your app.

 This gem works with both Rails and plain Ruby.
 It will auto-detect Rails and enable Rails-specific features as appropriate.